grabbedrat/flask-htmx-tailwind/README.md

-# Flask Tailwind HTMX Project
+# Flask Tailwind HTMX Project Template

 This is a Flask web application utilizing Tailwind CSS for styling and HTMX for dynamic content without writing JavaScript.